PentahoCommunityMeetup2015/info/README.md

 - [Mark Stubbs](https://www.linkedin.com/pub/mark-stubbs/5/45/98) Pentaho Solutions Architect will talk about some of the most exciting Pentaho BigData projects currently running in London
 - [Juanjo Ortilles](https://twitter.com/jortilles) Web Adhoc Query Executor (WAQE) A successor to WAQR.
 - [Emilio Arias](https://twitter.com/e_arias) Analyzing Ashley Madison data with Pentaho
+- [Marcello Pontes from oncase](https://twitter.com/marpontes) Customizing biserver with Tapa and some more plugin goodies.
+How to take advantage of the plugin whats reusable ans some more hot news for Dashboarders.

 # Sunday: Venue info, agenda, etc.